kserve/kserve/docs/samples/v1beta1/transformer/torchserve_image_transformer/README.md

 (1) Follow the above steps to deploy the transformer.yaml to Kubernetes.
 You can comment out the transformer section in the YAML if you wish to only deploy the predictor to Kubernetes.

 (2) Run `pip install -e .` in this directory.
-If you are using a local version of Kserve, you should also run this command in the appropriate directory with a setup.py file so that you pick up any changes from there.
+If you are using a local version of KServe, you should also run this command in the appropriate directory with a setup.py file so that you pick up any changes from there.

 (3) Port-forward the predictor pod by running
 ```